deepfence/SecretScanner/README.md

 # Quickly Try Using Docker Installation

-For quick try, you can install docker and then run SecretScanner on a container image using following instructions
+For quick try, you can install docker and then run SecretScanner on a container image using following instructions:

-Build ScreteScanner: `docker build --rm=true --tag=deepfenceio/secretscanning:latest -f Dockerfile .`
+* Build ScreteScanner: `docker build --rm=true --tag=deepfenceio/secretscanning:latest -f Dockerfile .`

-Pull a container image for scanning:`docker pull node:8.11`
+* Pull a container image for scanning:`docker pull node:8.11`

-Run ScreteScanner: `docker run -it --name=deepfence-secretscanner -v /var/run/docker.sock:/var/run/docker.sock -v /usr/bin/docker:/usr/bin/docker deepfenceio/secretscanning:latest -local /home/deepfence/src/SecretScanner/test -image-name node:8.11`
+* Run ScreteScanner: `docker run -it --name=deepfence-secretscanner -v /var/run/docker.sock:/var/run/docker.sock -v /usr/bin/docker:/usr/bin/docker deepfenceio/secretscanning:latest -local /home/deepfence/src/SecretScanner/test -image-name node:8.11`

-Copy the JSON output: `docker cp deepfence-secretscanner:/home/deepfence/output temp-output/`
+* Optionally, copy the JSON output: `docker cp deepfence-secretscanner:/home/deepfence/output temp-output/`

 SecretScanner will create json files with the details of all the secrets found in the current working directory.
 In this case, output json files will be in the working directory (/home/deepfence/output) inside the container.